eda-globetrotter/lamiera-per-caldaie/benchmarks/ispd2013/references.md

 \cite{Olson2016} enables large benchmarks to be uploaded to GutHub.

-\cite{Ozdal2013} [Ozdal2013] refers to the preferred citation of the benchmark suite for the ISPD original
+\cite{Ozdal2013} [Ozdal2013] refers to the preferred citation of the benchmark suite for the ISPD 2013 Discrete Gate Sizing and Threshold Voltage Assignment Contest.

-comment
+The original set of benchmarks for the ISPD 2013 Discrete Gate Sizing and Threshold Voltage Assignment Contest includes: [Ozdal2013]; and [Ozdal2013].